 • Medium traffic: regular foot traffic, occasional forklift, and pallet jack traffic in areas that rarely come into contact with water.

 • Heavy traffic: constant foot, forklift, car, pallet jack, and class 2+ traffic

 • Extreme traffic: constant forklift, cart, and class 4+ traffic.

 Paint is the most affordable material and typically makes a good choice for light traffic areas.
 You can use paint for medium traffic areas, but epoxy solutions work as well.
 Although more expensive, epoxy solutions are most suitable for medium to extreme traffic solutions.
 Alternatively, you can use traffic marking tape that's more affordable and easier to install than epoxy and suits all types of traffic areas.

-Don’t forget to train your current employees, as well as those you hire in the future, about the safety line marking in your warehouse so they can get a clear understanding of critical areas.
+Don't forget to train your current employees, as well as those you hire in the future, about the safety in warehouse floor marking so they can get a clear understanding of critical areas.
 Sometimes, employees forget the safety rules when around heavy machinery and new equipment and, unintentionally, cause accidents in the workplace.
-That’s why it would be best to organise trainings at regular intervals.
+That's why it would be best to organize a training at regular intervals.

-Keeping your employees safe and investing in their health and wellbeing is one of the best decisions you can make, not least to make sure you are complying with the law.
-Warehouse line marking should be a top priority.
-Hire Total Line Marking, a team of line marking professionals, if you want to highlight areas where people can get hurt, machines and vehicles damaged and alleviate risks by almost 100%.
+Keeping your employees safe and investing in their health and well-being is one of the best decisions you can make, not least to ensure you are complying with the law.
+Warehouse line painting should be a top priority.
+Hire Total Line Marking, a team of line marking professionals, if you want to highlight areas where people can get hurt, machines and vehicles damaged, and alleviate risks by almost 100%.
 We have years of experience in warehouse line marking, use top-quality products and equipment, and apply smart solutions, which all result in a high level of customer satisfaction.
-Request a quotation today we will handle your request within no more than 2 hours, guaranteed.
+Request a quotation today, and we will handle your request within no more than 2 hours, guaranteed.